esmnext/esmx/examples/docs/src/en/blog/birth-of-gez.md

 ## Future Outlook

-In future development plans, the Gez framework will focus on the following three directions:
+In future development plans, the Esmx framework will focus on the following three directions:

 ### Deep Optimization of Import Maps